Scalable Experimental Bounds for Entangled Quantum State Fidelities: Conclusion

 \section{Conclusion}

+In this work, we compute lower bounds of quantum fidelity for highly entangled states using only three measurement settings (X, Y, and Z basis) for Dicke State and only two measurement settings (X and Z basis) for GHZ States.
+Additionally, we show lower bounds of quantum fidelity for approximate Dicke states in terms of product states and odd/even states using only three measurement settings, the same as Dicke states.
+Our experiments in Sections~\ref{sec:dicke} and~\ref{sec:ghz} show that our computed lower bounds are consistent and follow the upper bound measured success probability.
+This lower bound computation technique efficiently verifies prepared entangled states of higher qubits since it requires very few measurements.

+The exact fidelity computation using full-state tomography ($3^N$ measurements) would be very inefficient, expensive, and time-consuming for larger states.
+To illustrate this, consider that computing the exact fidelity of Dicke states $\dicke{6}{3}$ and $\dicke{10}{5}$ would require around 11.5k HQC and 15M HQC, respectively, to execute on Quantinuum H-system backend.
+A standard subscription of Quantinuum H1+H2 through Microsoft Azure is currently (2023) advertised for USD 135k for a monthly HQC allocation of 10k~\cite{azure-quantinuum}.
+Thus, the exact fidelity computation of Dicke state $\dicke{6}{3}$ would take around one month for USD 135k, and $\dicke{10}{5}$ would take around 125 years at a cost of about USD 200M.
+Instead, we showed lower bounds of Dicke states $\dicke{6}{3}$ and $\dicke{10}{5}$ with a reasonable confidence interval, and that together required only 814 HQC.

-We have demonstrated good fidelity values for the Dicke and GHZ, highly entangled quantum states, prepared on Quantinuum H1 ion trap systems.
+In conclusion, we have demonstrated good fidelity values for the Dicke and GHZ, highly entangled quantum states, prepared on Quantinuum H1 ion trap systems.
 Since direct fidelity estimation through full-state tomography does not scale, we compute lower bounds on the fidelity with exponentially reduced overhead for those states.
 For the first time and after 15 years of its theoretical introduction, we show that these bounds are tight enough for meaningful fidelity estimations on the newest NISQ devices.
 We give state preparation fidelity lower bounds of 0.46 for the Dicke State $\dicke{10}{5}$ and 0.73 for the GHZ State $\ghz{20}$ which match or exceed exact fidelity records recently achieved on superconducting systems for the much smaller states $\dicke{6}{3}$ and $\ghz{5}$, respectively.
 This improved performance is due to improvements in NISQ hardware and efficient implementations of the latest circuits.
+Additionally, we show GHZ-based approximate states, \ie, product state and odd/even states can result in a good approximation of large Dicke states $\dicke{N}{N/2}$.